Efficient Reinforcement Learning by Guiding World Models with Non-Curated Data: Experiments

 \paragraph{Comparison with Other Model-Based Methods} While most multi-task/multi-embodiment world models focus on visual prediction~\citep{opensora,zhu2024sora} or imitation learning~\citep{zhu2024irasim,zhou2024robodreamer}, some works like~\citet{seo2022reinforcement},~\citet{wu2024pre}, and~iVideoGPT~\citep{wu2025ivideogpt} investigate world model pre-training with in-the-wild data for RL.
 These methods typically focus on designing novel or scalable model architectures to leverage the offline data, but lack mechanisms to better leverage offline data during RL fine-tuning.
 Furthermore, due to the cost of RL training, these methods are usually evaluated on limited task sets, making the effectiveness of the pre-trained world model unclear on diverse tasks.

 \Cref{fig:compare_world_model} compares our method with world model pre-training approaches.
-The baseline results are from the iVideoGPT paper.
+The baseline results are from the iVideoGPT paper to get the best reported results in the original paper.
+We further compare iVideoGPT in an aligned setting in~\cref{appendix:compare_ivideogpt_align}.
 Despite extensive pre-training on diverse manipulation data, iVideoGPT and pre-trained DreamerV3 show only marginal improvements over training-from-scratch baselines.
-In contrast, GSA clearly accelerates RL training by properly leveraging non-curated offline data during both pre-training and fine-tuning.
-Notably, baselines in~\cref{fig:compare_world_model} use reward shaping and expert replay buffer pre-filling, while GSA uses \emph{none} of these tricks yet achieves superior performance.
-This highlights that \emph{(i)}~non-curated offline data contains useful information for RL fine-tuning, and \emph{ii)}~GSA can effectively leverage such data.
-Furthermore, GSA could potentially be combined with iVideoGPT to leverage even more diverse offline data in future work.
+In contrast, NCRL clearly accelerates RL training by properly leveraging non-curated offline data during both pre-training and fine-tuning.
+Notably, baselines in~\cref{fig:compare_world_model} use reward shaping and expert replay buffer pre-filling, while NCRL uses \emph{none} of these tricks yet achieves superior performance.
+This highlights that \emph{(i)}~non-curated offline data contains useful information for RL fine-tuning, and \emph{ii)}~NCRL can effectively leverage such data.
+Furthermore, NCRL could potentially be combined with iVideoGPT to leverage even more diverse offline data in future work.